pliablepixels/zoneminder_viewer/README.md

    - I have to instruction it with technical details where possible.
 If I give it a non technical goal, more often than not, it will generate a mess.
 This means, I need to know my stuff and guide it when it flounders (and it flounders often)
 - Day 3: Quite impressed.
 I roughed in an events view in seconds, now that I know how to work with it

 - The jury is still out on quality.
 I don't see it generating modular/structured  code (for example, the authentication code it generated, even when I asked for a modular service was not modular, and nor was it callable from other services.
-I had to prompt it with specific guidance to make it callable from other services).
+I had to prompt it with specific guidance to make it callable from other services.
+Similarly, the amount of times it has generated code telling me "it should all work" followed by the next analysis fixing syntax errors it self created earlier is funny).

 - It still continues to make large scale mistakes for simple asks.
-Sometimes it works well, sometimes it goes on a complete tangent, that I just have to ask it to undo
+Sometimes it works well, sometimes it goes on a complete tangent, that I just have to ask it to undo.
+For example, even though I got events working in minutes, when I asked it fix one aspect of the events screen, it completely messed up my generic zoneminder API services to a point that monitors stopped working.

 ![](images/project1.png?raw=true)